 Tourist buses and travellers with caravans use the Gellibrand St. car park as a wayside stop.
 People visiting the Botanic Gardens' café ('Café on the Lake') and the community house and the local church use the car park.
 The car park and the Gellibrand St. road verges are not sealed and as a result the car park and roadsides are subject to degradation and erosion.
-The roots of the large trees on the site have been subject to many years of compaction due to unregulated car parking, which will consideration can be given to road markings and signage that indicate a shared vehicle and pedestrian way.
+The roots of the large trees on the site have been subject to many years of compaction due to unregulated car parking, which will eventually impact their condition.